Prof. Dr. Bernd Skiera

-My first professional occupation was a software developer at SAP, where I first programmed in Assembler and then developed one of the first interoperable applications in ABAP.
-The time there has shaped me very much and contributed to the fact that I am particularly interested in questions related to the interface between information systems and marketing.
+My first professional activity was that of a software developer at SAP, where I first programmed in Assembler and then developed one of the first dialog-enabled application in ABAP.
+The time there has shaped me a lot and contributed significantly to the fact that I am particularly interested in questions related to the interface between information systems and marketing.
 I also founded Marini Systems (www.marini-systems.de) that offers Enterprise Data Integration solutions.

-I enjoy spending my free time with my wife and our three adult children.
-We all like to travel.
-My daughters share my passion for skiing and my son my passion for chess, which I used to have done very intensively in the past.
-During summer time I also enjoy playing tennis.
+I like to spend my free time with my wife and our three, but now grown-up and independent children.
+My daughters share with me my passion for skiing and my son my passion for chess, which I used to pursue much more intensively when I was young.
+With my wife I like to explore the area by bike.